Former Zaman finance desk reporter was released on health grounds. The final verdict in the case will be issued on February 22

 Imprisoned journalist Halil İbrahim Balta, a former finance desk reporter for the shuttered Zaman daily, was released pending trial on account of his ailment during the latest hearing of the case publicly known as the “FETÖ media trial,” in which 29 journalists including former T24 columnist Murat Aksoy and former singer and newspaper columnist Atilla Taş, are standing trial on “membership in a terrorist organization” and “coup” charges.

-Followed in the courtroom by P24, the February 6, 2018 hearing at the Istanbul 25th High Criminal Court marked the third hearing in the trial after two separate case files were merged in August.
+Monitored by P24, the February 6, 2018, hearing at the Istanbul 25th High Criminal Court marked the third hearing in the trial after two separate case files were merged in August.

 During the hearing, the prosecutor submitted his final opinion on the case, laying out the charges and the punishment he requests for the defendants.
 The prosecutor requested the court to acquit 13 defendants of “coup” charges.
 He requested that all but three defendants, Murat Aksoy, Gökçe Fırat Çulhaoğlu and Muhterem Tanık, be charged with “membership in FETÖ/PDY terrorist organization” while the rest be charged with “aiding the FETÖ/PDY terrorist organization without being a part of its hierarchical structure.”
 The prosecutor also requested the release of Çulhaoğlu on account of the changed accusation. Çulhaoğlu is currently in pre-trial detention on coup-related charges.